 In the kayak example, data may be sent using various additional steps to protect it in transit, however, the receiving entity e-commerce site may need the key(s) to unlock and/or associate the three pieces of information regarding height, weight and budget initially sent to it by the privacy client.
-At step 2, in one example, the authentication module of the privacy server compares TDR recipient attribute combinations to authorized recipient attribute combinations to authorized recipient is an authorized recipient.
-If the authentication module of the privacy server verifies that TDR recipient attribute combinations matches authorized recipient attribute combinations, then the authentication module of the privacy server transmits to the TDR recipient as part of step 3, via a privacy client, in one example, the keys necessary to unlock the TDR.
+At step 2, in one example, the authentication module of the privacy server compares TDR recipient attribute combinations to authorized recipient attribute combinations to determine whether the TDR recipient is an authorized recipient.
+If the authentication module of the privacy server verifies that TDR recipient attribute combinations matches authorized recipient attribute combinations matches authorized recipient attribute of the privacy server transmits to the TDR recipient as part of step 3, via a privacy client, in one example, the keys necessary to unlock the TDR.